gitpython-developers/GitPython/doc/source/intro.rst

     # python setup.py install

-.. note:: In this case, you have to manually install `GitDB`_ and `async`_ as well.
+.. note:: In this case, you have to manually install `GitDB`_ as well.
 It would be recommended to use the :ref:`git source repository <source-code-label>` in that case.

 Getting Started
 ===============